Skip to Main Content

 • Indent the passage – there is no need to use quotation marks

-• Give a full reference in the references section at the end of your work
+• Give a full reference in the reference list section at the end of your work

-The Prime Minister introduced the government’s strategy to tackle obesity in these terms:
+The Department of Health and Social Care (2020) introduced the government’s strategy to tackle obesity in these terms:

 References